- Home |

 Next is a professional flossing.
 We floss your entire mouth to ensure that any loosened bits of plaque are not left behind in between the teeth or below the gum line.
 Sensitive gums may bleed a little.
 Throughout the standard cleaning session, we will instruct you to rinse away bits of debris, detached tartar and plaque, and the remaining grains of the tooth polish.

-You should resume normal oral care procedures after your teeth scaling.
+You should resume normal oral care procedures after your teeth scaling and root planing.
 This includes brushing your teeth at least two times a day and flossing regularly.
-You should also eat a healthy, balanced diet and see us for regular cleanings to prevent the condition from returning.
+You should also eat a healthy, balanced diet and visit us for regular cleanings to prevent the condition from returning.

 Professional cleaning not only levels the field, it saves our permanent teeth, our health, and our pocketbook.
-Consider the costs in terms of stress, money and time it would take to undergo a root canal, or a tooth extraction, or implant!
+Consider this as against the cost of stress, money and time it would take to undergo a root canal, or a tooth extraction, or a dental implant!

-When we do a regular cleaning, which is called a dental clean-up we are taking the tartar and calculus build up off of your tooth.
+When we do a regular cleaning, which is called a dental clean-up we are taking the tartar and calculus build up off your tooth.
 We are working on the part of your tooth that you can see, the part that is above the gum line.
-But, like a glacier in the water, your tooth extends below your gum line.
+But, that's just the tip of the iceberg, your tooth extends below your gum line.
 The foundation and strength of your tooth is what you can't see.
 Under the gums is the root of your tooth that is embedded in your jawbone.
-This is where periodontal disease can be hiding.
+This is where periodontal disease hides.

-Periodontal disease has many causes including poor oral hygiene, pregnancy, puberty, genetics (Thanks Mom!) medications, stress, poor eating habits, clenching and grinding, diabetes, chewing tobacco and smoking.
+Periodontal disease has many causes including poor oral hygiene, pregnancy, puberty, genetics (Thanks Mom and Dad!) medications, stress, poor eating habits, clenching and grinding, diabetes, chewing tobacco and smoking.
 Symptoms can be; swollen and red gums, receding gum line that makes your tooth look longer than normal, bad breath or a bad taste in your mouth, loose teeth, bleeding gums and tender gums.